dslmeinte/evan-lang/documentation/Contributing.md

 ### Meta building

-Evan's language constructs (which I call *semantics types*) are structurally described in `src/meta/meta-model.json`.
+Evan's language constructs (which I call *semantics types*, or *sTypes* for short) are structurally described in `src/meta/meta-model.json`.
 This description is *limited to structure* because that's the information that's fanned out and shared across various implementation aspects: evaluator, IDE.
 When executing `src/meta/build-meta.js`, the latter reads the description and generates various things: